Samba school: Queen of drums section and related

 The queen of the drums section and related roles: godmother, muse, and princess are positions of honor occupied by distinguished members of the community and sometimes by celebrities.
 The queen of the drums section dances ahead of the drummers group and sometimes interacts with them.

 The figure of the queen of the drums section appeared in the 1970s when the famous mulatto Adele Fatima led the Youth Independent Drums Section, an unprecedent fact, and gained popularity in the following decade.
 Today it is one of the most celebrated roles in samba schools.
 Monique Evans, in Mocidade, Luma de Oliveira, in Tradição and Soninha Capeta, in Beija-Flor, were some notable queens of drum sections.
 Some schools also introduced the figure of a King of the drums section.

 The godmother of the drumming section is similar to the queen, and the two often get confused.
 Many schools use the two roles to pay tribute to more women.
 In the 1980s, many schools began to choose famous TV actresses instead of girls from the community, raising controversy in the media.
 In theory, the position of godmother should be offered to women of importance in the history of the school or in daily life, on a lifelong basis, which does not change every year, as the position of queen, but this is often not the case and the godmother only a queen with another name.

 Ala das Baianas

 The "ala das baianas" is considered one of the most important wings of a samba school parade, and preferably composed of ladies dressed in clothes that refer to old aunts of the first groups of Bahia samba of the early twentieth century.
 It is mandatory for all competition parades of samba schools, although not official.
 In the years 1940 to 1950, it was common for men to parade dressed in this way.

 The traditional clothing of Bahia consists of torso, coat, cloth and skirt round the coast.
-However, often we can see Bahian dress with the most unusual costumes, such as brides, statues of liberty, space beings, globe (pictured) or oil wells.
-These dress can be differred owing to the theme for the year of the school.
+However, often those watching the parades can see Bahian dress with the most unusual costumes, such as brides, statues of liberty, space beings, globe (pictured) or oil wells.
+These dresses may differ depending on the theme for the year of the school.